 Seeing Eye to Eye with Killer Whales in Iceland

-The trip was a great opportunity for me to see how one of our main winter tours operates from start to finish, and to improve my knowledge of Iceland.
+The trip to Iceland was a great opportunity for me to see how one of our main winter holiday operates from start to finish, and to improve my knowledge of Iceland.
 I was glad to see for myself where our guests go, what they could expect to see and do while there, and to then add on my own personal experience to make sure that this trip would be perfect for them.

 The First Hour